walac/walac.github.io/_posts/2024-06-24-kernel-tracing.md

 $ trace-cmd record -e probe:start_dl_timer sleep 1
 ```

-Notice that, by default, `perf-probe` put the probe inside the "probe" group.
+Notice that, by default, `perf-probe` puts the probe inside the "probe" group.
 This is all good but doesn't give much information.
 We would like to know the PID,
 `task_struct` reference count and the timer object to relate to the hrtimer tracepoints.
 `start_dl_timer` receives a pointer to